 Set a carpenter’s level on top of the fridge and, if the bubble is not in the center of the glass tube, adjust the front legs of the fridge until it is.
-Most refrigerator legs can be adjusted with either a hex wrench or adjustable pliers—consult your owner’s manual for detailed instructions on how to level.
+Most refrigerator legs can be adjusted with either a hex wrench or adjustable pliers.
+Consult your owner’s manual for detailed instructions on how to level your appliance.

 Clean the condenser coils.

 Your fridge comes with condenser coils that are filled with refrigerant.
 Over time, the coils—which are not in a sealed unit—can become caked with dust, hair, or pet fur, which reduces their ability to keep the air in the fridge cold.
-Fortunately, cleaning refrigerator coils is a relatively simple process, requiring only a $10 coil condenser brush (available online and at hardware stores) and a vacuum to suck up the loosened dust.
+Fortunately, cleaning refrigerator coils is a relatively simple process, requiring only a $10 coil condenser brush and a vacuum to suck up the loosened dust.
 If you find a lot of dust buildup on the coils, plan to clean them once or twice a year to keep your fridge cooling properly.

-Check to make sure nothing’s blocking the air vents.
+Check to make sure nothing is blocking the air vents.

 If all else fails, call a repairman.

 At this point, the cause of the problem might be a defective mechanical component.
 While replacing some components on a refrigerator is not too difficult, pinpointing the exact cause of the problem can be tricky and requires the use of electrical testing equipment.